-I was very excited to make the trip south to Georgia this year.
-The beautiful facility that I am staying at is owned by my dear friend Anne Margaret Meyers and her husband.
-The stable is called Farm 1371 and she runs her dressage business, Cahuilla Dressage, at this facility.
+I was very excited to make the trip south to Georgia this year (2016).
+The beautiful facility that I am staying at is owned by my dear friend, Anne Margaret Meyers and her husband.
+The stable is called Farm 1371 and Anne Margaret runs her dressage business, Cahuilla Dressage, at this facility.
 Relocating with two horses for four months takes a lot of planning and preparation.
 I hired Phil Silva to ship my horses and it was a game of back and forth before a date was set.
-It felt like I had to wait forever and then I got the news on Thursday that we needed to leave Monday from CT.....ahhh!
+It felt like I had to wait forever and then I got the news on Thursday that we needed to leave Monday, from CT.
+Ahhh!
 There were some issues with the schedule and I had to scramble to find a layover barn that was closer than CT.
-I decided to have my friend Elisha Harvey of Elysium Sport Ponies trailer the horses to MA so that they could rest and layover before the long trip to Georgia.
-This was Rovandio's first year traveling south and I was worried that he would lose a lot of weight and get stressed during the trip.
-We left early Saturday morning and made it to my friend Danielle Barrasso's barn (DD Performance Horses) in Feeding Hills, MA by mid-day.
+I decided to have my friend Elisha Harvey, of Elysium Sport Ponies trailer the horses to MA so that they could rest and layover before the long trip to Georgia.
+This was Rovandio's first year traveling south and I was worried that he would get stressed during the trip.
+We left early Saturday morning and made it to my friend Danielle Barrasso's barn, (DD Performance Horses) in Feeding Hills, MA by mid-day.
 We spent Sunday playing in the indoor, taking walks, and resting before the long trip on Monday.